sjeanne/FillDCM/Readme.md

 > python fill_dcm.py --help
 usage: FillDCM [-h] [-t --tag] [-to --tag-overwrite] [-ov] dcm_file [dcm_file ...]

-Tool to fill empty or missing DICOM tags or to overwrite others.
+Tool to fill missing or empty DICOM tags or to overwrite others.

 positional arguments:
-    dcm_file             DICOM files to edit
+  dcm_file              List of DICOM files to edit

 options:
-    -h, --help           show this help message and exit -t --tag             DICOM tag to fill if value is empty or missing.
-Tags are formatted: <Tag name as a string>[=<value>] -to --tag-overwrite  DICOM tag to overwrite with the specified value.
-Tags are formatted: <Tag name as a string>=<value>
+  -h, --help            show this help message and exit -t --tag              DICOM tag to fill if missing or the value is empty or undefined.
+Tag specification: <Tag name as a string>[=<value>]
+  -to --tag-overwrite   DICOM tag to overwrite with the specified value.
+Tags specification: <Tag name as a string>=<value>
+  -ov, --overwrite-file
-    -ov, --overwrite     Overwrite the original file.
+                        Overwrite the original file.
 By default "_generated" is appended the the original filename and a new file is created.
 ```

 # Examples